 What this decision stands for is that regardless of the source of information, your accident benefit adjuster has a duty to review all information made available to them in order to made a reasoned decision and properly handle your accident benefit claim.
 If they fail to do so, they might get slapped with a “special award”.
 In my humble opinion, a $28,000 special award (which still needs to be quantified after the appeal) isn’t much of a deterrent for any large insurance company for unreasonably denying benefits.
 How does $28,000 replace the lost value of treatment following a catastrophic car accident.
 That’s not what accident benefits are for.
 That’s not how insurance is supposed to work.
 The true intention of the Insurance Act and the Statutory Accident Benefits Schedule is that it’s consumer protection legislation.
 We are getting away from that consumer protection intention year after year.

-For more information on the Financial Services Commission of Ontario and special awards, contact Brian Goldfinger at Goldfinger Personal Injury Law.
+For more information on the Financial Services Commission of Ontario and special awards, contact Brian Goldfinger at Goldfinger Injury Lawyers.
 We would be pleased to help you out as best as we can.

 Anyone catch Game #1 of the Stanley Cup Final?
 My heart says Patrick Kane, but my head says Zdeno Chara.
 Let’s see what happens.